7 Tips for Achieving Consistency, Clarity and Cut-Through in Marketing

 6. Use technology to automate as much as possible

 I’m thinking approval requests, audit trail creation and reporting.
-Use technology, such as a marketing resource management platform and reporting dashboards to lighten the load wherever you can to free up your marketing team’s time for marketing.
+Use technology, such as a Marketing Operations Cloud platform and reporting dashboards to lighten the load wherever you can to free up your marketing team’s time for marketing.

 7. Borrow from agile thinking and improve process as well as results